-It's amazing that a person that represents selfless love and sacrifice and with whom everyone is encouraged to identify, can also inspire the strangest and most violent reactions to how other people identify with him.
+It's amazing that a figure that represents selfless love and sacrifice and with whom everyone is encouraged to identify, can also inspire the strangest and most violent reactions to how other people identify with it.

 While some people may love to imagine themselves as God, I imagine God might well have issues regarding looking like some people.
 But then, God is God after all, and doesn't think like we do - and that is one of the characteristics of an all-powerful supernatural being - and that is being beyond mortal understanding.

 By this I mean that even people we think of as evil and generally not very nice people (such as bigots, haters and murderers - and yes, even right wing homophobic preachers *shudder*) are made in God's image.
 Although sometimes I am tempted to add "any resemblance to God is purely coincidental".

 I mean, we are asked by these same people to put ourselves in the place of Jesus and to imagine what it would be like to sacrifice our lives to save the souls of the world - being millions of people we do not know - alive, and not yet born.
 And yet, when people like to think of or portray this remarkable savior and benefactor with universal appeal, as somebody who is or looks like we do, some people get all loopy about it.